How Many WordPress Plugins Are Too Many?

 Secondly, every time you update a plugin on your website, you’ll have to verify that the main features of your website are still working.

-Our team found that at 20-30 plugins, you can have a test plan in place that you can run on a monthly basis after you update the plugins.
-When the numbers go beyond 30, the total number of feature combinations that come from those plugins becomes unmanageable.
+Our team found that at 20-30 plugins, you can have a test plan in place that you can run every month after you update the plugins.
+When the numbers go beyond 30, the total number of feature combinations from those plugins becomes unmanageable.

 Plugin Cleansing Will Bring Your Website Back On Track

 So, if you have too many plugins, what can you do?

 The best way to go about it is to have a plugin cleansing process.

 This procedure generally involves two steps:

 - Creating an inventory of all the plugins that are being used.
 This usually takes about one day of work and involves documenting the purpose of each plugin.